marksmccann/boost-js-modal/README.md

 Name | Default | Description
 --- | --- | ---
-activeClass* | `"is-open"` | the class added to the outer container when active innerClass* | `"modal-wrap"` | the class added to the inner container of the modal outerClass* | `"modal-mask"` | the class added to the mask/outer-most container of the modal effect | `null` | an optional animation for modal, see below for details closeOnClickOff | `true` | close the modal if user clicks anywhere off of it closeOnEsc | `true` | close the modal when user presses the esc key
+activeClass* | `"is-open"` | the class added to the outer container when active wrapClass* | `"modal-wrap"` | the class added to the inner container of the modal maskClass* | `"modal-mask"` | the class added to the mask/outer-most container of the modal effect | `null` | an optional animation for modal, see below for details closeOnClickOff | `true` | close the modal if user clicks anywhere off of it closeOnEsc | `true` | close the modal when user presses the esc key